Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 Structural problems impact negatively on both the reproductive & growth performance in your beef herd.
 It is widely recognised that structural problems in bulls have detrimental effects on conception rates, calving patterns & thus profitability.
 Similarly, females with inadequate structural characteristics are more prone to weaning lighter calves or conceiving later in the breeding season than their more functional counterparts.
 These structural problems filter through the beef supply chain, reducing income & productivity for the producer, backgrounder, feedlot etc.

 Liam is an experienced assessor, & structurally assesses many leading seedstock herds in Australia.
-BEEFXCEL is not involved in any genetic marketing or specific breeding advice, so there is no conflict of interests to influence their stock appraisal.
-Thus, the integrity of the structural data provided by BEEFXCEL is recognised throughout the industry as being truly & fully INDEPENDENT.
+LRC Livestock is not involved in any genetic marketing or specific breeding advice/consultancy, so there is no conflict of interest to influence their stock appraisal.
+The merit & integrity of the structural data provided by LRC Livestock is recognised throughout the industry as being truly & fully independent.

 (5) RECESSIVE GENETIC CONDITIONS